saeneas/things-for-thought/README.md

 🐇 **Beginner mode:** Sign up to GitHub, make a change to this file and propose a change.

-🐗 **Intermediate mode:** Sign up to GutHub, fork this repository, open it in a GitHub Codespace, make the changes there and make the pull request.
+🐗 **Intermediate mode:** Sign up to GitHub, fork this repository, open it in a GitHub Codespace, make the changes there and make the pull request.

 🦖 **Hard mode:** Sigh up to GitHub, download the VS Code IDE, and do it from there..